Yann-Pravo/react-mapbox-webpack-example/README.md

-# React @ Mapbox & checkboxes
+# React & Mapbox & checkboxes
 ***

-This is an example of how to talk between Mapbox API and html checkboxes with React.
+This is an example of how to talk between Mapbox JS and html checkboxes with React.

 ## Quick Start
 ```sh